GuidoBR/digitalgarden/content/Lefèvre1923ReminiscencesOfAStockOperator.md

 >
 > “Vá vendendo até chegar ao ponto de conseguir pegar no sono”, respondeu o amigo.

+> I had learned a great deal about the game of stock speculation, but I had not learned quite so much about the play of human weaknesses.
+There is no mind so machinelike that you can depend upon it to function with equal efficiency at all times.
+I now learned that I could not trust myself to remain equally unaffected by men and misfortunes at all times.
+>
+> Tinha aprendido muito sobre o jogo da especulação com ações, mas não aprendi muito sobre o jogo das fraquezas humanas.
+Não existe uma mente que funcione feito uma máquina de tal modo que se possa confiar que funcionará com a mesma eficiência em todos os momentos.
+Agora aprendi que eu não podia confiar em mim mesmo a ponto de acreditar que permaneceria igualmente imperturbável, sem ser afetado por homens e infortúnios, em todos os momentos.

+> A man must know himself thoroughly if he is going to make a good job out of trading in the speculative markets.
+To know what I was capable of in the line of folly was a long educational step.
+I sometimes think that no price is too high
+> for a speculator to pay to learn that which will keep him from getting the swelled head.
+>
+> Um homem deve conhecer minuciosamente a si mesmo se quiser fazer um bom trabalho atuando no mercado especulativo.
+Saber do que eu era capaz na linha das asneiras e loucuras foi uma longa etapa educacional. Às vezes penso que nenhum preço é alto demais para um especulador pagar a fim de aprender o que o impedirá de se tornar arrogante.

+> I was very grateful to him, but I am so constituted that I don’t like to owe money or favors.
+I can pay the money back with money, but the favors and kindnesses I must pay back in kind – and you are apt to find these moral obligations mighty high priced at times.
+Moreover there is no statute of limitations.
+>
+> Fiquei muito agradecido a ele, mas é da minha formação não gostar de dever dinheiro nem favores.
+Posso pagar dinheiro emprestado com dinheiro, mas favores e gentilezas tenho que retribuir na mesma moeda –– e o leitor é esperto o bastante para saber que às vezes essas obrigações morais custam os olhos da cara.
+Além disso, não existe lei da prescrição.

 **Endownment effect**

 > As a rule a man adapts himself to conditions so quickly that he loses the perspective.
 He does not feel the difference much – that is, he does not vividly remember how it felt not to be a millionaire.
 He only remembers that there were things he could not do that he can do now.
 It does not take a reasonably young and normal man very long to lose the habit of being poor.
 It requires a little longer to forget that he used to be rich.
 I suppose that is because money creates needs or encourages their multiplication.
 I mean that after a man makes money in the stock market he very quickly loses the habit of not spending.
 But after he loses his money it takes him a long time to lose the habit of spending.